-I don’t know about you, but one-size fits all is frustrating.
-As a 5’11” female, I can assure you, one-size does not fit us all!
+I don’t know about you, but one size fits all is frustrating.
+As a 5’11” female, I can assure you one size does not fit us all!
 The same goes for your intranet.
-Not all your employees will want to view the same content, resources, feeds, etc. Having areas of the intranet that can be personalized to their preferences certainly drives intranet engagement.
+Not all of your employees will want to view the same content, resources, feeds, etc. Having areas of the intranet that can be personalized to their preferences certainly drives intranet engagement.

 Some ways you can allow employees to adapt their intranet experience to their preferences is through:

-Our customers that have achieved the highest adoption rates have incorporated the intranet into the operations and daily workflows of their organization.
+Our customers who have achieved the highest adoption rates have incorporated the intranet into their organization’s operations and daily workflows.
 One example of doing this effectively is through Centralized Document Management.
 Making the intranet the “go-to resource” for all approved documents in which employees are only allowed to utilize the documents found on the intranet makes it essential to daily work tasks.

 Another means of integrating the intranet into daily activities is through automating processes online with Automated Approval Workflows.
-Our long-time customer, Rio Rancho Public Schools, has done this with a forty-part employee onboarding process in which each party is notified of the task they need to complete at the appropriate time to properly onboard a new school employee.
+Our long-time customer, Rio Rancho Public Schools, has done this with a forty-part employee onboarding process.
+Each party is notified of the task they need to complete at the appropriate time to properly onboard a new school employee.
 To learn more about this, check out our intranet case study featuring Rio Rancho Public Schools.

 - Alerts & Subscriptions: when adding new content on the intranet, set alerts to notify employees